 Real estate prices depend on the law of supply and demand.
 When the demand for property is high but property is scarce, prices skyrocket and it becomes a seller's market.
 When the number of available properties increases to glut the market, prices typically drop.

-Supply and demand in real estate isn't easy to balance.
+Supply and demand in real estate aren't easy to balance.
 Creating more saleable properties takes time, considerable work, and a lot of effort.
 It's not possible at all in some cases, and even when it is, it might not be possible for supply to increase in time to meet consumer demand.

 Over-Supply and Under-Supply

 You can usually expect a drop in prices when there is an over-supply of homes or land in a given area.
 You can't move the overage to another area to keep prices stable.

 Scarcity causes prices to rise when there isn't enough land or if there aren't enough homes in a given area.
 Even if land is available on which to build more homes, the time it takes to construct them cannot meet immediate property needs, so demand will remain constant or rise.

 Real Estate Is a Local Business